 |Phone :||765 49-44530|

 This program is open to Krannert School of Management & engineering majors, with a minimum achievement of a junior grade level, in good academic standing at the University.
 Complete a three-week internship with mentors at the TVS Motor Corporation in Bangalore, India.
 Each team will complete small projects about manufacturing, logistics, supplier management, market segmentation, process improvement, new product development and new market trends.
-Upon completion of the program, students will earn two credits as MGMT 59000
+Upon completion of the program, students will earn three credits as MGMT 59000

 A: The Dauch Center for Management of Manufacturing Enterprise and the Global Supply Chain Management Initiative in cooperation with Purdue corporate Partner, TVS Motor Corporation